 The duration of the assignment is nine (9) calendar months from the date of contract commencement.

-The assignment will be implemented in counties within the scope of work as outlined in 3.1 above
+The assignment will be implemented in counties within the scope of work as outlined in 3.1 above.

 6.0 REPORTING REQUIREMENTS AND TIMELINES FOR DELIVERABLES